 - Keep track of which ones are being used for the heuristic calculation.

-- When you calculate a path, with some probability move the least used landmark to the blue point (maybe a higher probability when the explored area is large)
+- When you calculate a path, with some probability move the least used landmark to the goal point (maybe a higher probability when the explored area is large)

 This way, if you are finding lots of paths to the same places, you’ll end up placing a green point by those destinations, and lots of your paths will be fast.
 I haven’t tried this.
 I’d like to first build my intuition for where the points should be.